shellc/iauto/README.md

 **Example: Chatbot**

-This example will start an interactive chatbot in the terminal.
-You can set the OPENAI_API_KEY in the environment variable, which will give you an application similar to ChatGPT.
+This example launches an interactive chatbot in the terminal.
+You can configure the OPENAI_API_KEY in the environment variable to access an application similar to ChatGPT.

 `chatbot.yaml` :